Transition Triangle

 Below is a map that shows many of the tribes in Washington State.
 Of 574 federally recognized tribes, 29 are in WA State.
 Many of the state’s larger tribes have their own VR programs, and some smaller tribes belong to a cooperative of tribes that serve a sizeable area.
 Many AIVRS projects will serve members of any federally or state-recognized tribe.

-List of Indian reservations in Washington
+List of Tribes in Washington

 Historical Note: The long process that resulted in the establishment of AIVRS began in 1972, when Navajo Nation requested funds and authority from Arizona State Department of Labor to provide VR services to their tribal members.